Lina238/Scraping/README.md

-# WebScrapper Using selenium and pandas
+# WebScrapper Using selenium,BeautifulSoup and pandas
  here you will find an example of web scraping ( real Estate Listings)